keiraqz/dato-vs-graphx/README.md

 **Graph Algorithms:** Both Dato and GraphX have graph algorithms Triangle-counting, PageRank and Connected Components.
 The experiments will be testing all three algorithms on the following datasets.
 The sample code can be found: <a href= "https://github.com/keiraqz/dato-vs-graphx/blob/master/dato-dist.py" target="_blank">here</a> for Dato and <a href= "https://github.com/keiraqz/dato-vs-graphx/blob/master/graphx.scala" target="_blank">here</a> for GraphX.

 **Dataset:**
-The graph datasets are downloaded from <a href= "https://snap.stanford.edu/data/" target="_blank">Stanford Large Network Dataset Collection</a>.
+The graph datasets are downloaded from <a href= "https://snap.stanford.edu/data/" target="_blank">Stanford Large Network Dataset Collection (SNAP)</a>.
 In these experiments, following 4 datasets were used:
 - Facebook: <a href= "https://snap.stanford.edu/data/egonets-Facebook.html" target="_blank">facebook_combined.txt.gz</a>
   + Nodes: 4039 | Edges: 88234 | Number of triangles: 1612010
 - YouTube: <a href= "https://snap.stanford.edu/data/com-Youtube.html" target="_blank">com-youtube.ungraph.txt.gz</a>